Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 Do you have XYZ in your network?

-A major advantage to working with a realtor is having access to their vast network of professionals and resources.
+A major advantage to working with a realtor who has the backing of a well coordinated team is having access to their vast network of professionals and resources.
 Depending on what you are selling, you may need the help of several people for your sale.
-For example, you may need the services of a mortgage broker, insurance broker, handyman, house cleaning company, or moving company.
-Ask an agent about their network and whether they have any preferred professionals they work with.

 How much do you charge and what is included in your fee?

 Fees are an important consideration when hiring an agent.
 Make sure to ask about their fees and what is included in their services.
 Some agents charge a flat fee, while others charge a percentage of the sale price.
+Just remember, there are reasons professionals charge more than amateurs.

 Can I cancel our contract?